SadilKhan/Aerial-Cactus-Identification-Using-Pytorch/README.md

 # Aerial-Cactus-Identification-Using-Pytorch

+This is a Kaggle Project named Aerial Cactus Identification.

-A classified built using Pytorch to predict if an image contains any cactus
+I have built a classifier using Pytorch to predict if an image contains any cactus.